nhatnghiho/nhatnghiho/README.md

 # Hi there 👋
 My name is Nghi (Hailey) Ho!
-- 🐝 💻 I am a full stack developer currently pursuing my B.S. in Computer Science from Georgia Tech
+- 🐝 💻 I am a full stack developer currently pursuing a B.S. in Computer Science at Georgia Tech
 - 🤖 I have a strong interest in AI and medicine and currently conducting research in Brain-Machine Interface
 - 💪 In my free time, I enjoy working out, learning about investment and real estate, and testing out new restaurants!